 Grupo Phoenix first established its North American headquarters in Pulaski County in 2010.
-By 2017, the company had expanded four times at the manufacturing operation, for a total of $106.2 million in capital investment and 585 new jobs.
+By 2017, the company had expanded three times at the manufacturing operation, for a total of $106.2 million in capital investment and 585 new jobs.

 Carry-On Trailer's manufacturing operation in Westmoreland County had experienced a steady increase in demand since its establishment in 2004, and the next phase of the company's growth entailed extending its market reach into the Northeast and Canada.

 England Furniture’s employees had been working overtime at its headquarters in Tennessee, and the management team sought a new, strategically located facility with the space and dedicated workforce to accommodate continued growth.

 JM Conveyors began its search in 2017 for the perfect site to house a new product line.
 After exploring real estate across the East Coast, Virginia stood out for its business-friendly environment and portfolio of ready-made sites.

 When faced with the pressures of sequestration in 2012, MAG Aerospace turned to the global marketplace for new contracts with support from VEDP’s flagship Virginia Leaders in Export Trade (VALET) program.

 Massimo Zanetti Beverage, the largest privately held and family owned coffee company in the world, set out in 2012 to navigate new international markets with support from VEDP’s experienced International Trade division.

 Demand for New Ravenna’s luxury mosaic tile products began to skyrocket in 2016, and the company sought to discover if its home in Northampton County could accommodate the rapid growth.

 Upon landing additional customer business in 2014, Monogram needed to select one of its existing facilities to add capacity rapidly.